-- That the El Paso City Council authorizes the submission to the Office of the Governor of the State of Texas, Criminal Justice Division, grant/application number 3952702, for the City of El Paso Police Department project identified as "Project Safe Neighborhoods Grant Program, FY 2022" to provide financial assistance to the City of El Paso. - 2.
-That, the Grant does not require matching funds by the City. - 3.
-That, the City Manager or designee is authorized to apply for, accept, reject, alter and/or terminate said Grant. - 4.
-That, the City Council agrees that in the event of loss or misuse of said Grant funds, the City of El Paso will return all funds for said Grant to the State of Texas Office of the Governor, Criminal Justice Division. - 5.
-That the City Manager or designee is authorized to sign any related paperwork, including but not limited to, the actual Grant contract, the authorization of budget transfers, and/or revisions to the operation plan, as well as any Grant amendments, corrections or extensions of the Grant agreement which increase, decrease or de-obligate program funds, provided that no additional City funds are required.
+- THAT, the El Paso City Council authorizes the grant application submission to the Office of the Governor of the State of Texas, Criminal Justice Division, grant application number 3952703, for the City of El Paso Police Department project identified as "Project Safe Neighborhoods Grant Program, FY 2023" to provide financial assistance to the City of El Paso. - 2.
+THAT, the City of El Paso shall provide all applicable matching funds for said grant if applicable; - 3.
+THAT, the City Manager or designee is authorized to apply for, accept, reject, alter and/or terminate said grant; and - 4.
+THAT, the City Council agrees that in the event of loss or misuse of said grant funds, the City of El Paso will return all funds for said grant to the State of Texas Office of the Governor, Criminal Justice Division. - 5.
+BE IT FURTHER RESOLVED THAT, the City Manager or designee is authorized to sign any related paperwork, including but not limited to, the actual grant contract, the authorization of budget transfers, and/or revisions to the operation plan, as well as any grant amendments, corrections or extensions of the grant agreement which increase, decrease or de-obligate program funds, provided that no additional City funds are required.

-APPROVED this 2nd day of February, 2021.
+APPROVED thisday of 2022

-CITY OF EL PASO:
+CITY OF EL PASO

+29 ¥ 4

 Oscar Leeser Mayor

 ATTEST:

 Laura D. Prine City Clerk

-APPROVED AS TO FORM:
+APPROVED AS TO FORM: PROVED AS TO CONTENT:

-Leslie B. Jean-Pierre

-Assistant City Attorney
+Carlos L. Armendariz Assistant City Attorney For Gre egory K. Allen ief of Police

-APPROVED AS TO CONTENT:

-All V. Laror For Chief Allen Gregory K. Allen

-Chief of Police